Grêmio FBPA: Sponsorship

 It was in the early 1980s that Grêmio received its first official sponsor, with the Brazilian Olympikus providing sports equipment.
-The partnership lasted until early 1983, when, on account of the brilliant moment that had been living in tjheir history, the Grêmio has signed a contract with a German Adidas to supply sports material.
+The partnership lasted until early 1983, when, on account of the brilliant moment that had been living in their history, the Grêmio has signed a contract with a German Adidas to supply sports material.
 However, the partnership was short-lived, as in 1985, with the end of the contract with Adidas, a new supplier emerged, returning to the national level with Penalty.

 In 1987, for the first time in its history the Grêmio signed a sponsorship agreement for stamping the shirt, with Coca-Cola.
-This turn in their campaigns unprecedentedly exchanged their traditional red logo for black, because this color belongs to International, its biggest rival, and it was vetoed by Grêmio.
+This turn in their campaigns unprecedentedly exchanged their traditional red logo for black, because this color belongs to Internacional, its biggest rival, and it was vetoed by Grêmio.

 Sponsorship of Penalty and Coca-Cola persisted with Grêmio for nearly a decade until, in 1995, the soft drink brand left the main sponsor of the shirts, which was assumed by Tintas Renner, a paint manufacturer, until 1997.
 In 1998, General Motors assumed this position, exposing numerous names of vehicles throughout the partnership.
 At the beginning of the 21st century, Penalty left the club, with the Italian Kappa providing sports equipment.

 In 2001, for the payment of debts, Grêmio closed an agreement with the state government of Rio Grande do Sul, exposing Banrisul banking mark on his shirt.
 However, after payment, it was Banrisul who assumed the payments and became the master sponsor of the club.
 In 2005 the contract with Kappa came to an end, after this, kits were the responsibility of another German in club history, Puma.
 Also from this era, Grêmio opened more spaces for smaller sponsors, with the first being Tramontina, Unimed, TIM and the return of Coca-Cola.
 In 2011, once again changing the supplier of sports equipment occurs, this time taking the Brazilian Topper, under the value of €4.8 million per season, which operates in the South American market, with a contract until the end of 2014.
 Beginning in 2015 season, the British company Umbro supplied sports equipment of Grêmio, paying the value of €6 million per year.